RoikkuTo/kang-timeline/README.md

 ### Presentation

 Timeline is a Javascript Library for the [`window.requestAnimationFrame()`](https://developer.mozilla.org/fr/docs/Web/API/Window/requestAnimationFrame) API.
-It provides some Objects which can give you more controle on the recursives calls made by a `requestAnimationFrame` (or _rAF_ for short) loop.
+It provides some classes which can give you more controle on the recursives calls made by a `requestAnimationFrame` (or _rAF_ for short) loop.

 ### Installation